VirginiaYonit/Lexie/README.md

 ## 🌱 Guiding Principles

 ### Transparency
-All compliance logic is defined in human-readable Markdown files.
-Outputs follow a strict, verifiable JSON schema.
+Compliance logic is encoded in structured policy files (YAML/Markdown).
+Outputs are validated against a strict JSON schema, but no machine-readable logs are stored.
 Users are clearly informed about scope and limitations.

 ### Mandatory Human Oversight
 Lexie does not replace compliance officers.
 Reports must be reviewed and validated by authorized staff.
 No decisions are applied automatically.

 ### Data Minimization
-It does not retain, log, or store any JSON output.
+Lexie processes input documents transiently and does not retain logs or machine-readable JSON outputs.
 Reports are returned as downloadable PDFs only.

 ### Content Neutrality
 Lexie analyzes technical and organizational compliance.
 It never generates discriminatory, sensitive, or legally binding content.